pingcap/docs/tidb-cloud/cli-reference.md

 ## User profile

-For the TiDB Cloud CLI, a user profile is a collection of properties associated with a user, including the profile name, public key, private key and OAuth token.
+For the TiDB Cloud CLI, a user profile is a collection of properties associated with a user, including the profile name, public key, private key, and OAuth token.
 To use TiDB Cloud CLI, you must have a user profile.

-### Create a user profile with Open API key
+### Create a user profile with TiDB Cloud API key

 Use [`ticloud config create`](/tidb-cloud/ticloud-config-create.md) to create a user profile.